zk-Lokomotive/DAMN-Protocol-Sui/README.md

 ### 3. Stable Diffusion AI Module
 The Stable Diffusion model will generate visuals based on user inputs.
 This module will operate as follows:
-- The user provides input through the UI (e.g., a text description).
+- The user provides input through the UI (e.g., a text description, sampling steps, CFG scale etc...).
-- This input is sent to the Stable Diffusion model.
+- This input is routed through the chain onto the node, then the Stable Diffusion model.
 - The model generates a visual based on the input and returns the result to the user.

 ### 4. GPU Leasing and Utilization System